Biden waiving ethanol rule in bid to lower gasoline prices | Business

 - United States

-President Joe Biden is visiting corn-rich Iowa on Tuesday to announce he'll suspend a federal rule preventing the sale of higher ethanol blend gasoline this summer as his administration tries to tamp down prices at the pump that have spiked during Russia's war with Ukraine.
+President Joe Biden is visiting corn-rich Iowa on Tuesday to announce he'll suspend a federal rule and allow the sale of higher-ethanol gasoline this summer, trying to tamp down prices at the pump that have spiked during Russia's war in Ukraine.

-Most gasoline sold in the U.S. is blended with 10% ethanol.
-The Environmental Protection Agency will issue an emergency waiver to allow widespread sale of 15% ethanol blend that is usually prohibited between June 1 and Sept.
-15 because of concerns that it adds to smog in high temperatures.
+Most gasoline sold in the US is blended with 10 per cent ethanol.
+The Environmental Protection Agency will issue an emergency waiver to allow widespread sale of a 15 per cent ethanol blend that is usually prohibited between June 1 and September 15 because of concerns that it adds to smog in high temperatures.

-Senior Biden administration officials said the move will save drivers an average of 10 cents per gallon at 2,300 gas stations.
-Industry groups say most of those stations are in the Midwest and the South, including Texas.
+Senior Biden administration officials said the action will save drivers an average of 10 cents per gallon, but at just 2,300 gas stations.
+Those stations are mostly in the Midwest and the South, including Texas, according to industry groups.

+Biden is facing growing political pressure over inflation, and new data Tuesday showed prices rising at the fastest pace in more than 40 years, driven in part by soaring energy costs during the Russia-Ukraine war.
+The Labour Department said its consumer price index jumped 8.5 per cent in March from 12 months earlier, the biggest year-over-year increase since December 1981.

+Gas prices accounted for more than half of the monthly jump, and food and housing costs also climbed in ways that could weigh on families.
+Inflation began to accelerate last year amid robust hiring after the passage of Biden's USD 1.9 trillion coronavirus relief package, a challenge for US consumers that Russia's invasion of Ukraine then amplified.

+Administration officials said the EPA has determined that the “emergency” step of allowing more E15 gasoline sales for the summer is not likely to have a significant air quality impact.
+That's despite some environmentalists long arguing that more ethanol in gasoline increases pollution, especially during warmer summer months.

-Biden is to announce the move at a biofuel company in Menlo, west of Des Moines.
+Biden was announcing the move at a biofuel company in Menlo, west of Des Moines.
 Iowa is the country's largest producer of corn, key to producing ethanol.

-His administration said that has helped to slightly reduce gas prices lately, after they climbed to an average of about USD 4.23 a gallon by the end of March, compared with USD 2.87 at the same time a year ago, according to AAA.
+“Not only is this decision a major win for American drivers and our nation's energy security, it means cleaner options at the pump and a stronger rural economy,'' Emily Skor, CEO of the biofuel trade association group Growth Energy, said in a statement.

-Members of Congress from both parties, as well as industry groups, had urged Biden to grant the E15 waiver.
+Members of Congress from both parties also had urged Biden to grant the E15 waiver.

-The trip will be Biden's first as president to Iowa, where his 2020 presidential campaign limped to a fourth-place finish in the state's technologically glitchy caucus.
+The trip will be Biden's first as president to Iowa, where his 2020 presidential campaign limped to a fourth-place finish in the state's caucus.

 After bouncing back to win the Democratic nomination, Biden returned for a rally at the Iowa state fairgrounds four days before Election Day 2020, only to see Donald Trump win the state by 8 percentage points.